johnmichaelkuczynski/PSYCHOLOGYPRO/replit.md

 # Overview

-Mind Reader is a cognitive/psychological/psychopathological profiler web application built with a React frontend and Node.js/Express backend.
+Psychology Pro is a cognitive/psychological/psychopathological profiler web application built with a React frontend and Node.js/Express backend.
 The application serves as a passthrough system that facilitates analysis of text content through multiple AI language models, focusing on cognitive, psychological, and psychopathological assessments.
 Features full cognitive profiling with real-time streaming, multi-chunk text analysis, and enhanced scoring calibration.

 # User Preferences